How Teens Can Catch Up on Sleep continued...

-- Have a bedtime routine.
-When your teen was tiny, maybe you read them a book and gave them a bath before tucking them in.
+Have a bedtime routine.
+When your teen was a small child, maybe you read them a book and gave them a bath before tucking them in.
 Even now, a quiet routine can help them wind down and fall asleep more easily.
 Suggest that they read or listen to quiet music to help them wind down.

 Following the Rules